Number of Oscillations Solution

 What is Number of Oscillations?

 Number of Oscillations formula is defined as the frequency of oscillation in one time unit, say in a second and is represented as n = (tsd)/(2*pi) or Number of Oscillations = (Setting Time*Damped Natural Frequency)/(2*pi).
-Setting time is the time required for a response to become steady & Damped natural frequency is a particular frequency at which if a resonant mechanical structure is set in motion and left to its own devices, it will continue to oscillate at a particular frequency.
+Setting Time is the time required for a response to become steady & Damped Natural Frequency is a particular frequency at which if a resonant mechanical structure is set in motion and left to its own devices, it will continue oscillating at a particular frequency.

 How to calculate Number of Oscillations?